Since April 2017, the government made changes around how apprenticeships are funded and delivered.

 Who pays for apprenticeship training is also changing.

-- less than £3m per year and 50 or more members of staff, the government covers 90% of training costs; you cover 10%
+- less than £3m, the government covers 90% of training costs; you cover 10%

-- less than £3m per year and less than 50 members of staff, the government covers all apprenticeship training costs if the apprentice is aged between 16 and 18 on the first day of their apprenticeship
+- less than £3m and have less than 50 members of staff, the government covers all apprenticeship training costs if the apprentice is aged between 16 and 18 on the first day of their apprenticeship (or up to 24 for learners with learning difficulties/disabilities or a care leaver)

 Any business which hires an apprentice between the ages of 16 and 18 (or up to 24 for learners with learning difficulties/disabilities or a care leaver) will receive a £1,000 grant from the government.